-- ZAR Deposit Methods: Available options include bank transfer, Wise, credit card, debit card, crypto deposits, PayPal and much more.
+- ZAR Deposit Methods: Bank transfer, credit card, debit card, FNB Wallets PayFast and more.

 OKX is a leading cryptocurrency exchange with a user base of over 10 million, predominantly in Europe.
 The platform is accessible to investors in South Africa and offers a wide range of cryptocurrencies for buying, selling, trading, and staking with competitive fees and tight spreads.
 OKX exchange offers advanced features such as futures trading, options trading, an NFT marketplace, and more.

 As a major sponsor of top sporting teams, including Manchester City and McLaren Formula 1, OKX has established itself as a trustworthy and well-recognized brand in the industry.

 - Fees: 0% for makers and 0.2% for takers.
 Flat 0.1% fee for instant spot trading.

 - Supported Cryptocurrencies: Over 300 cryptocurrencies available, including leveraged trading options for advanced investors.

 - Regulation & Licensing: Regulated by VARA (Dubai), SFC (Hong Kong), ESMA (Europe) and approved by FSCA (South Africa).

 - ZAR Deposit Methods: Bank transfer, debit card, credit card, and other options are available.